25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Sorting_Algorithms.md

 ## Selection Sort

+Selection sort is an in-place comparison-based algorithm in which the list is divided into two parts, the sorted part at the left end and the unsorted part at the right end.
+Initially, the sorted part is empty and the unsorted part is the entire list.

+The smallest element is selected from the unsorted array and swapped with the leftmost element, and that element becomes a part of the sorted array.
+This process continues moving unsorted array boundary by one element to the right.

 - We get smallest number after just one pass

+- Each element is compared in every operation, with number of operations same as the number of elements.
+With each operation an element is moved to the new array, so one less element to be compared in the next operation.
+On an average, (1/2)n elements are compared for each operation.
+Thus, the runtime is **O(n x (1/2)n)**.
+But constants like _(1/2)_ are ignored in Big O. So the runtime is written as _O(n^2)_.

 For an array of size `n` at worst case: